-Plan Description - All employees of the School are eligible to receive postemployment benefits other than pensions (OPEB) through the Health Care Trust Fund (HCTF), a cost-sharing multiple-employer defined benefit postemployment healthcare plan administered by the Public Employees' Retirement Association of Colorado (PERA).
-Title 24, Article 51, Part 12 of the Colorado Revised Statutes (CRS) assigns the authority to establish and amend plan provisions to the State Legislature.
+Plan Description - All employees of the School are eligible to receive postemployment benefits other than pensions (OPEB) through the Health Care Trust Fund (HCTF), a cost-sharing multiple-employer defined benefit postemployment healthcare plan administered by PERA.
+C.R.S. § 24-51-12, as amended, sets forth a framework that grants authority to the PERA Board to contract, self-insure, and authorize disbursements necessary in order to conduct the purposes of the PERACare program, including the administration of the premium subsidies.
+State statutes also assign the authority to establish and amend plan provisions to the State Legislature.
 PERA issues a publicly available financial report that includes information on the HCTF.
-The annual comprehensive financial report may be obtained at www.copera.org/investments/pera-financial-reports.
+That report may be obtained at www.copera.org/investments/pera-financial-reports.

-Benefits Provided - The HCTF provides a healthcare premium subsidy to eligible benefit recipients and retirees who choose to enroll in one of the PERA health care plans.
-Eligibility to enroll is voluntary and includes benefit recipients, their eligible dependents and surviving spouses, among others.
+Benefits Provided - The HCTF provides a healthcare premium subsidy to eligible benefit recipients and retirees who choose to enroll in one of the PERA health care plans, however, the subsidy is not available if only enrolled in the dental and/or vision plan(s).
+Eligibility to enroll is voluntary and includes benefit recipients, their eligible dependents, certain surviving spouses, and divorced spouses and guardians, among others.
 Eligible benefit recipients may enroll in the HCTF upon retirement, upon the occurrence of certain life events, or on an annual basis during an open enrollment period.
 The health care premium subsidy is based on the benefit structure under which the member retires and the member's years of service credit.